pcmaia13/Login-netflix/README.md

-In this project I made a login screen with a layout similar to Netflix using html, css and javascript:
+In this project I made a login screen with a layout similar to Netflix, using html, css and javascript: